spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/api-key.md

 ## Best Practices

-The following best practices we recommend for managing Palette API keys:
+The following are best practices we recommend for managing Palette API keys:

 - Set an expiration date for API keys to ensure that they are not used indefinitely.
 Preferably, set the expiration date to a short duration, such as 30 days, and renew the key as needed.